danthegoodman1/raftd/README.md

 RecoverFromSnapshots will receive a request where the body is the snapshot to restore from.
 This will have a known content-length, but could be quite a large request body.
 If possible, this should be streamed directly in for recovery.
 See other tips and tricks for different scenarios in Tips and Tricks

+It is recommended to leave automatic snapshotting enabled, with a reasonable snapshot frequency (e.g. every 1,000-10,000 updates, depending on update frequency and how resource-intensive a backup is).

+**It is expected that snapshots can be created concurrently with other update operations.**

 ### Reading and writing via the raftd HTTP API

 You may see the term "update" referred to in place of writes.
 Update is the Raft protocol-specific term used for mutating data.